Germany at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.

-Note that reserves in field hockey, football, and handball are not counted:
+Archery

+German entered four archers into the games.
+The first German qualified for the games by virtue of gold-medal victory in men's recurve individual events at the 2023 European Games in Kraków, Poland.
+Another German's fielded a full-squad of women's team by virtue of their gold-medal victory at the 2023 World Championships in Berlin, Germany.

 Athletics

 German track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):